railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 To use the email gateway you must install it on your server.
 You can use a variety of methods to configure it.
 Described here is a simple and generic approach using the Fetchmail program under Linux.
-You'll need a system administrator to carry out this work.
+You will need a system administrator to carry out this work.

-To start with you have to create an email account (POP3 or IMAP) for each Section that you'll want to connect an email to.
+To start with you have to create an email account (POP3 or IMAP) for each Section that you will want to connect an email to.
 If you have the support email address \ ``support@pop.mycompany.com``\
-you'd use the following entries:
+you would use the following entries:

 *  :guilabel:`POP server` : \ ``pop.mycompany.com``\  ,